-But with Industry 4.0 technology, continuous improvement takes on a whole new dimension with an advanced network of digital connections.
-These connections are spread amongst people and systems within the entire supply chain; enabling manufacturers to gain valuable knowledge in real-time.
+But with Industry 4.0 technology, continuous improvement takes on a whole new dimension thanks to an advanced network of digital connections.
+These connections are spread amongst the people and systems within the entire supply chain, enabling manufacturers to gain valuable knowledge in real-time.
 Industry 4.0 is essentially transforming the continuous improvement landscape in ways never thought possible.

-Industry 4.0 is supercharging the continuous improvement initiative, making it more achievable than ever before!
+Industry 4.0 is supercharging the continuous improvement initiative, making it more achievable for the modern business than ever before!

-Value Added: Any activity that adds value to the product.
+Value Added: Any activity that adds value to the final product or service.
 This is what the customer is paying for.
 Examples of this include assembly, welding, painting, etc.

 Non-Value Added: Any activity that does not contribute to the final product.
-Examples of this are paperwork, transportation, etc.
+Examples of this are paperwork, transportation, team building, etc.

 Continuous Flow: Improvement can be accomplished incrementally or in one breakthrough moment.
 But it must always be continuous.

-By breaking it down like this we can begin to look at our operations and evaluate what adds value and what doesn’t, and how our operation is moving forward.
+By breaking it down like this we can begin to look at our operations and evaluate what adds value, what doesn’t, and how our operation is moving forward.
 This helps us see potential areas that need improvement and how a plan can be accomplished.

-Since innovation is always moving forward, efforts for improvement need to be in a continuous flow; no matter how big or small our steps may be.
+Since innovation is always moving forward, efforts for improvement need to be in a continuous flow, no matter how big or small our steps may be.
 Otherwise, we will not experience the long-lasting and steady benefits of continuous improvement.
 If you find that certain areas of your operation have not been consistently changing and improving over the years, this could be a good indicator of stagnation.

 Pro Tip: One means of reducing non-value added work is to implement a paperless system like work instructions software.
 Having one source for SOPs, manufacturing data, and quality control documents is an incredible way to boost efficiency and save money.

-Continuous improvement efforts struggle for several reasons.
-But at the end of the day, every continuous improvement struggle can be traced back to either a lack of connection and a lack of knowledge.
-From these deficiencies, manufacturers experience the following struggles:
+Continuous improvement efforts can fail for several reasons.
+But at the end of the day, every continuous improvement struggle can be traced back to either a lack of connection or a lack of knowledge.
+From these two deficiencies, manufacturers can experience the following complications:

 Lack of stakeholder collaboration: Without proper collaboration, the whole perspective is lost.
 Essentially, your company could be leaving a lot of knowledge still on the table.
 This leads to an unbalanced approach to continuous improvement.

-Insufficient process knowledge and management capabilities: It is invaluable to know the ins and outs of your processes.
+Insufficient process knowledge and management capabilities: It is invaluable to know the ins and outs of your operation and processes.
 If this knowledge is not available, mismanagement and ungrounded improvement plans can occur, leading to changes that actually hurt your business.

 Improper process identification & prioritization: Understanding how each process fits within the whole operation is important.
-Improvements in one area can negatively affect other areas.
-This results in a one-step forward two steps back approach.
+Improvements in one area can negatively affect other areas, resulting in a one-step forward two steps back approach.

 Inadequate employee engagement: The workforce cannot be forgotten.
 Manufacturers need to connect to the people that create and add value.
 They hold a unique perspective on the capabilities and needs of your shop floor.

-The 4th Industrial Revolution is here and it’s changing how we approach and reap the benefits of continuous improvement.
+Luckily, the 4th Industrial Revolution is here and it’s changing how we approach and reap the benefits of continuous improvement.
 Imagine the potential of making valuable connections to your people and systems.
 You would gain access to accurate and powerful knowledge.
-By increasing your connections, we can effectively increase our knowledge.
+By increasing your connections, we can effectively increase your knowledge.